Table of Contents (click to expand)

 Between 1801 and 1851, astronomers began finding celestial bodies like Ceres between the belt of Mars and Jupiter.
 They were calling all of these findings “planets”, so the solar system’s planet count rose to 23.
 Astronomers soon started calling these bodies ‘asteroids’ and stopped classifying them as planets.

 Pluto was discovered in the year 1930, resulting in the widely held notion of 9 planets in the solar system.
-For about 50 years, Pluto was thought to be much larger than Mercury, but in 1978, with the discovery of Pluto’s moon Charon, Pluto’s mass could be more accurately calculated, at which point we realized that it was much smaller than Mercury.
+For decades after its discovery, Pluto's mass was wildly overestimated—early calculations placed it close to Earth-sized—but in 1978, with the discovery of Pluto’s moon Charon, its mass could finally be measured directly.
+The result revealed Pluto to be only about 0.2% the mass of Earth, far smaller than Mercury.

 In the Kuiper Belt—a belt of celestial bodies starting after Neptune (much like the asteroid belt between Mars and Jupiter, but 20 times larger)—astronomers began finding other Pluto-sized objects that shared its physical characteristics.
 Due to their similarity to Pluto, they either had to add these new objects to the list of planets, or remove Pluto from the list of planets!

-The discovery of Eris in 2003 proved to be the last straw, as it was slightly bigger than Pluto, so the need for better classification became apparent.
+The discovery of Eris in 2003 proved to be the last straw.
+Eris was initially thought to be larger than Pluto, and although later measurements showed it is actually a touch smaller in diameter, it remains roughly 27% more massive than Pluto.
+Either way, the discovery made the need for a better classification system unavoidable.
 The IAU issued a classification system that provided guidelines for the appropriate discernment of many known celestial bodies and for new objects discovered in the future.
 The guidelines differentiate between dwarf planets and regular planets by their distinct characteristics, and Pluto was ousted in this process.

 Characteristics Of A Dwarf Planet